Experiences for children from three years. Does it sink or drown?

 • Concentration of attention

-Show interesting experiences to children and they will develop and learn by playing)
+Show interesting experiments to children and they will develop and learn while playing)

 Comments